-Small artisan producers of high-quality local produce and large-scale wholesale food and drink manufacturers all find the space to grow their businesses in East Sussex.
+From Sussex Sparkling Wine to small artisan producers of high-quality local food, craft breweries and wholesale food and drink manufacturers, East Sussex provides space to grow.
 Less than an hour from London by train or car, and with its close proximity to European markets, East Sussex offers a strong supply chain and distribution network, meaning it has the potential to support opportunities for new investment.

 Our award-winning wine estates have praised the conditions for the 2018 vintage following a summer heatwave and this year's harvest is shaping up to be their biggest and best vintage year ever.

 The brewing industry is booming too.
 Our oldest brewery, Harveys, brewing in Lewes since 1790, continues to produce award-winning beers, while world-renowned microbrewery, Burning Sky, use natural yeasts and microbes found only in the East Sussex air to ferment its barrel-aged beers.

 The county is jam-packed with food and drinks festivals offering the very best East Sussex produce, including the ever-popular Hastings Seafood and Wine Festival, Eastbourne's Beer & Cider by the Sea, Rye's Scallops Festival to Wealden's Food & Wine Festival.

 It is an exciting time for the English wine industry.
 UK wine sales have reached 40m and set to rise to £1.4bn by 2040, according to a recent trade survey.
 On a national scale, the South East is the largest wine producing region in the UK.
 Wine made in Sussex accounts for about a quarter of the total wine produced in England and with over 50 vineyards, Sussex produces more wine than any other county.